 Professor Mary O'Kane AC, Chair

-She is also Chair of the boards of Cooperative Research Centre for Spatial Information, the Space Environment Management Cooperative Research Centre and the Institute of Marine and Antarctic Studies at the University of Tasmania.
-As well, she is a director of the New Zealand Antarctic Research Institute, Capital Markets Cooperative Research Centre and Business Events Sydney.
+She is also Chair of the boards of the Cooperative Research Centre for Spatial Information, the Space Environment Management Cooperative Research Centre and the Institute of Marine and Antarctic Studies at the University of Tasmania.
+As well, she is a director of the Capital Markets Cooperative Research Centre and the Innovative Manufacturing Cooperative Research Centre.

 Professor O'Kane was NSW Chief Scientist & Engineer from 2008-2018.
-She was Vice- Chancellor of the University of Adelaide from 1996-2001.
-She is a former Chair of the board of Australian Centre for Renewable Energy, a former member of the Commonwealth's Review of the National Innovation System, the Australian Research Council and the Cooperative Research Centres Committee, the board of FH Faulding & Co Ltd and the board of CSIRO.
+She was Vice-Chancellor of the University of Adelaide from 1996-2001.
+She is a former Chair of the board of the Australian Centre for Renewable Energy, a former member of the Commonwealth's Review of the National Innovation System, the Australian Research Council and the Cooperative Research Centres Committee, the board of FH Faulding & Co Ltd and the board of CSIRO.
 She is a fellow of the Australian Academy of Technology and Engineering and an Honorary Fellow of Engineers Australia.
-She has been a member of the Independent Planning Commission since 2018.
+She has been Chair of the Independent Planning Commission since February 2018.

 John Hann has over 30 years experience in land use and resource planning, covering both the public & private sectors.
 He is a Churchill Fellow and former construction materials Industry Association Planning Chair.
 For the past 15 years John has focused on statutory approval processes across the broad range of Australian jurisdictions, including environmental assessment, indigenous relationships & community engagement.
 John has been a Member of the Independent Planning Commission since 2015.